sdabney5/hudlink/CONTRIBUTING.md

 6. **Push to your fork**: Push your changes to your forked repository.
 7. **Submit a pull request**: Go to the original repository and submit a pull request from your forked branch.

-## Code of Conduct

-Please adhere to the project's code of conduct in all interactions.

 ## Reporting Issues

 If you encounter any issues, please open an issue on GitHub with detailed information.

 ## Coding Standards

-- Follow PEP 8 for Python code style.
 - Write clear and concise commit messages.
 - Ensure your code is well-documented and tested.